rushimusmaximus/aws-cdk-guide/doc_source/resources.md

 + By passing the resource directly
 + By passing the resource's unique identifier, which is typically an ARN, but it could also be an ID or a name

-For example, an Amazon ECS service requires a reference to the cluster on which it runs; an Amazon CloudFront distribution requires a reference to the bucket containing source code\.
+For example, an Amazon ECS service requires a reference to the cluster on which it runs; an Amazon CloudFront distribution requires a reference to the bucket containing source content\.

 If a construct property represents another AWS construct, its type is that of the interface type of that construct\.
 For example, the Amazon ECS service takes a property `cluster` of type `ecs.ICluster`; the CloudFront distribution takes a property `sourceBucket` \(Python: `source_bucket`\) of type `s3.IBucket`\.